sciactive/pnotify/README.md

 * `text_escape` and `title_escape` have been replaced by `textTrusted` and `titleTrusted`, and the default behavior changed.
 * `insert_brs` option has gone away.
 (Text and title now have `white-space: pre-line;`.)
 * The default width was raised from 300px to 360px.
+* The NonBlock module was spun off into its own project, [NonBlock.js](https://github.com/sciactive/nonblockjs).
+Now the module's just there to add a class for you and has been deprecated.
+You can use `addClass` instead.
+* It's not possible to show closer/sticker buttons when the notice is nonblocking anymore.
 * There is a Compat module available to allow you to run PNotify 3 code with PNotify 4.

 ## Running PNotify 3 Code with the Compat Module